0xalphaprime/primesurgicalusa/prime_surgical_usa/templates/training_resources/cardiac_surgical_intervention.md

 The realm of cardiac surgery has evolved significantly, with a spectrum of surgical interventions available to manage and treat various cardiac diseases.
 In this module, we will delve into three pivotal procedures: Coronary Artery Bypass Grafting (CABG), Valve Replacements, and Transcatheter Interventions.

 As we covered in the anatomy module, the heart is a complex system composed of two pumps.
 It uses coordinated electrical impulses to more blood through the pressure-valve system.
 Ischemic diseases require intervention of the pipes, or blood vessels.
-Valvular diseases require intervention of the valves.
+Valvular diseases require intervention of one of the 4 main the valves (aortic and mitral primarily).

 As the procedural protocol has evolved throughout the last few decades, surgeons have often partnered with industry to develop the tools and methods to perform specifed aspects of the procedures.
 In this section I will highlight some of the key concepts in cardiac surgery and the products that are used to perform the procedures.